zqzneptune/ComplexMap/docs/reference/getNodeTable.md

 # Get the Node Table from a ComplexMap Object

-A simple accessor function to extract the tibble of node attributes and layout data from a \`ComplexMap\` object.
+Access the node attributes (layout, function, specificity scores).

 ## Usage